-On behalf of the faculty and staff at Pearl High School, welcome to the 2021-2022 school year.
+On behalf of the faculty and staff at Pearl High School, welcome to the 2022-2023 school year.
 This handbook is provided as an informative tool to assist you in navigating your high school career.

-Pearl High School offers not only an academically rich program, but also affords students with a variety of extracurricular programs.
+Pearl High School offers an excellent academic program and outstanding extracurricular activities.
 The variety of academic, fine arts, and athletic programs help make Pearl High School an exceptional school.

 Parents, I look forward to working with you to ensure that your child has a successful educational and extracurricular experience at Pearl High School.
-Please check the school website (www.pearlk12.com) and the free Pearl Public School District App (available through the Apple App Store and the Google Play Store) often to make sure that you are aware of all of the events and opportunities here at Pearl High School.
-Additionally, please make sure you are signed up for ActiveParent.
-ActiveParent provides detailed information about your child's academic progress, homework assignments, discipline, and attendance.
+To stay aware of the events and opportunities at Pearl High School, please check the school website (www.pearlk12.com) and the free Pearl Public School District App (available through the Apple App Store and the Google Play Store).
+Also, please make sure you to read Pirate Points (PPSD newsletter) and ActiveParent.
+ActiveParent is an online gradebook that provides detailed information about your child's academic progress, homework assignments, discipline, and attendance.

-Students, as your principal, I look forward to working with you and making your high school journey the best that it can be!
-As a faculty, we want to prepare you to become a lifelong learner, and we are here to assist you every step of the way.
-As you set your goals, take advantage of the many people around you who are looking for the opportunity to help you maximize your potential.
-Make sure to use all of the resources available to help you achieve success.
-Check your ActiveStudent account for your assignments and grades, visit the classroom websites for your classes for additional resources, and be sure to read and follow the information provided in The Navigator - Secondary Curriculum Guide.
+Students, as your principal, I look forward to working with you and making your high school experience the best it can be!
+Our faculty is committed to helping you become lifelong learners, achieve individual goals, and positively impact a global society.
+We are here to assist you every step of the way.
+Make sure you use all of the resources available to help you succeed.
+Check your ActiveStudent and Canvas accounts for your assignments and grades, visit the classroom websites for your classes for additional resources, and be sure to read and follow the information provided in The Navigator - Secondary Curriculum Guide.
 If I can ever assist you in any way, please feel free to stop by my office.